Diversity in focus at this year's London Film Festival

-Oct 5 - Actress Sarah Jessica Parker hinted talks were underway for a third 'Sex and the City' movie, while appearing at the premiere of her new television series 'Divorce' on Tuesday.

-LONDON The BFI London Film Festival kicks off 12 days of movie premieres, screenings and talks on Wednesday with organizers this year focusing on promoting diversity.
+LONDON (Reuters) - The BFI London Film Festival kicks off 12 days of movie premieres, screenings and talks on Wednesday with organizers this year focusing on promoting diversity.

 "A United Kingdom", based on a true story about a British woman marrying an African prince in the 1940s and facing opposition, will start the proceedings when its stars Rosamund Pike and David Oyelowo walk the red carpet in Leicester Square later on Wednesday.